Thursday, October 11, 2012

 The story evolved from five credited writers and was directed by the reigning kings of the sound serials, William Witney and John English.
 Perhaps their interest in regular western films caused the creators to plot the RANGER serial a little more tightly than most.
 Many serials tend to unfold all of their basic characters and setups in the first two episodes and began to fall into a repetitious pattern in which the villain keeps pursuing some goal and the hero keeps stopping him, but doesn't catch the evildoers until the final episode.

-RANGER starts with a basic idea seen in many films: have the villain, here one "Captain Smith," usurp the position of a legally constituted authority-figure in order to hide his evil deeds.
+RANGER starts with a basic idea seen in many films: having the villain, here one "Captain Smith," usurp the position of a legally constituted authority-figure in order to hide his evil deeds.
 Captain Smith, along with a coterie of bandits, kills a man named Jeffries, appointed to administer tax collection in Texas, and assumes Jeffries' identity.
 When he fears that a contingent of Texas Rangers may interfere with his control of the local constabulary, Smith/Jeffries has his men gun them down from hiding.
 One ranger survives, thanks to the ministrations of Tonto (Chief Thundercloud).

 The Lone Ranger opposes the villain's taxation and stirs up other locals to oppose him as well.
 Smith hopes to break the rebellion by uncovering the Ranger's identity, but it happens there are five guys in town with the build of the Ranger, all of whom are resisters.
 This subplot had been used in earlier serials, in which the audience was encouraged to guess which candidate was the real Ranger.
 This is one of the less worthwhile devices of the serial, partly because all of the candidates are just cookie-cutter goodguys, partly because the serial concludes by actually showing the audience the face of the real Lone Ranger.
 And you know you don't pull the mask off that ol' Lone Ranger.